-The City of Tomar is an historical and architectural gem, it is located in Central Portugal and is also the main municipal town.
+The City of Tomar is a historical and architectural gem; Tomar is located in Central Portugal and is also the main municipal town.
 The municipality of Tomar is largely agricultural though other industries thrive there.

-The paper industry thrives on the pine and eucalyptus forests that surround the area, olive oil and wine also make up an important part of Tomar’s agricultural story.
+The paper industry thrives on the pine and eucalyptus forests surrounding the area; olive oil and wine also make up an important part of Tomar’s agricultural story.

-Tomar began with a Castle built by the knights Templar, it later became known as the Convento do Cristo and is a large part of the reason that Tomar is a world heritage site.
+Tomar began with a Castle built by the Knights Templar.
+It later became known as the Convento do Cristo and is a large part of why Tomar is a world heritage site.
 The Convento do Cristo is truly impressive and well worth a visit in its own right.
-Add Tomar city to the mix and it becomes a must see for anyone visiting the area.
+Add Tomar city to the mix, and it becomes a must-see for anyone visiting the area.

-The river Nabao flows through the centre of the city and makes for a most attractive backdrop.
+The river Nabao flows through the city's centre and makes for a most attractive backdrop.

 Além da Ribeira e Pedreira